gerbera/gerbera/doc/ui.rst

    :alt: Trail operations in Config view
    :target: _static/trail-config-operations.png

-The Gerbera Trail supports adding virtual item types including containers, items, active items, internal urls, external urls.
+The Gerbera Trail supports adding virtual item types including containers, items, internal urls, external urls.
 Adding an `autoscan` triggers the scan of a complete directory.
 Autoscan adds valid mime-type items to the Gerbera database.
 Edit and Delete of container removes the container.
 The `Delete All` icon removes a container and all sub-items from the Gerbera database.